ToxPuro/astaroth/paper.md

 The program thus produced is executed in the `acc` runtime system, which further optimizes the kernels by autotuning the thread block sizes for kernel execution.
 `acc` also supports run-time compilation, because run-time configuration parameters may change the evaluation of conditional statements, thereby changing the branches taken at run-time.
 With run-time compilation, `acc` compiles for a given configuration only those parts of the DSL source that will be executed.
-The information of what code gets executed also allows `Astaroth` to optimize run-time behaviour more precisely, e.g. memory allocations or communication patterns.
+Information about which code is executed also allows `Astaroth` to optimize run-time behaviour more precisely, e.g. memory allocations or communication patterns.

 ## Multi-GPU runtime system and API